 Upon retirement from the business world in 1998, I approached the Human Development Foundation, also known as the Mercy Centre, in Bangkok to see if they would accept me as a volunteer.
 They invited me in and I thought it would be for a year or two.
-Now fourteen years have passed and I have been privileged to work as part of a wonderful organization in Thailand.
+Now fourteen years have passed and I have been privileged to work as part of a miraculous organization in Thailand.
 Recently, I had occasion to visit a project Mercy has been working on for four years in the South of Thailand that provides education and health assistance to the Moken people, often known as “Sea Gypsies,” living on the island of Koh Lao.
 This island is a thirty minute boat ride from the Thai fishing town of Ranong, located on the Andaman Sea along the Thai border with Burma.